MatthewRMackey/BodySense/readme.md

 There can be multiple entries a day, and there indicators of morning or evening readings; the idea being many diabetics check their glucose multiple times a day.

 ## Reports
-The user is asked to enter a date range
+The user is asked to enter a date range for the report.
+All enteries from one date to the next will be combined into a pdf file that is saved and can be printed.

 ## Examples
 ### GUI